pubnub/easy-hacker-news-stream/README.md

 })
 ```

 Now it’s up to you.
 [PubNub offers over 50 different SKD’s for your use.
 Take your pick.][1]
 When trying to consume the information simply subscribe to the channel (in our case “hacker-news”) and you’re off.
 There are publically available demo publish and subscribe keys to use.
-The Python module even gives you options for specifying how often you want to poll Hacker News for changes, and if you want to get a new page after every change to the site or just the new posts that appear on the site.

 ![My Hacker News][4]